AnalyticsDojo/rpi-analyticsdojo-com/content/mgmt6560-fa18/assignments/midterm.md

 +++

 ### Appeal Process
-Accept the assigment to begin the appeal process.
+Accept the assignment to begin the appeal process.

 If you feel one of your solutions will work but was marked off, you can do the following: